SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 Note: GPS configuration support code is provided for UBLOX Gen 6,7,8 modules to achieve 8hz updates and the best accuracy.
 If not using UBLOX chipsets, adjust the baud rate to your chipset.
-The code is compatible with any GPS chipset that sends GPGGA or GPRMC sentences over serial.
+The base code is compatible with any GPS chipset that sends GPGGA or GPRMC sentences over serial.
 Adafruit Ultimate GPS is not recommended due to poor performance during flight testing.